 1970 – Alexandr Solzhenitsyn was critical of those writers who use current political struggles solely as the basis for their work:

 We all know that an artist’s work cannot be contained within the wretched dimension of politics.
-For this dimension cannot hold the whole of our life and we must not restrain our social consciousness within in its bounds.
+For this dimension cannot hold the whole of our life and we must not restrain our social consciousness within its bounds.
 (Emphasis added).

 1957 – Albert Camus